Frequently Asked Questions

 Further informations :

 The production cost of a hearing aid is relatively low.
-As a general rule, the cost of raw materials and components is around 50€ per unit ; the final production cost is between 80€ and 250€, depending on the device's features.
-Throughout the resale chain (manufacturer, wholesaler, hearing care professional, final consumer), the price is subject to increases.
-For a mid-range custom hearing aid sold at 1,550€ per ear to the final consumer (a device that accounted for 80% of hearing aid sales in 2015), the final price is 5 times more expensive than the production cost.
+As a general rule, the cost of raw materials and components is around 50€ per unit ; the final production cost is between 80€ and 250€ depending on the device's functionality.
+All along the resale chain (manufacturer, wholesaler, hearing aid specialist, final consumer), the price is subject to increases.
+For a mid-range custom hearing aid sold at 1,550€ per ear to the final consumer (a device that represented 80% of hearing aid sales in 2015), the final price is 5 times more expensive than the production cost.

 Source : UFC Que Choisir, based on data from Alcimed, Santéclair, Audika, Amplifon.

 Price differences between a custom-made hearing aid and a pre-set hearing aid such as Orison :